Garlic is not just a spice but a natural powerhouse – strengthening veins, brain, and joints while also having antibacterial properties!

 - 1 liter water

-- Wash the lemons thoroughly and cut them into pieces.
+- Prep: Wash lemons well and cut into chunks; peel garlic cloves.

-- Place the mixture in a pot, add water, and heat while stirring until just below boiling (do not boil).
+- Heat: Pour the purée into a saucepan, add the remaining water, and heat while stirring until just below a simmer—do not boil.

 Garlic-Honey Mixture